Guatemalan Designer Edgar Navarro

 I used the concept of Genesis taking references from the birth of a new civilization, one that´s traveling to another planet and reconstructing the idea of society itself.
 This journey through space reveals different behaviors and breaks the establishment of how our personal interaction works on earth.

-I wanted the pieces to reflect this new textures and colors that you could experience in a different environment, so I did a lot of research to find the right stones and materials that could translate that to the pieces.
-There´s a feeling of nostalgia to it, thinking what would be the things that we would take with us to remember our past life in our planet, so the pendants and earrings have crystallized plants encapsulate in glass representing that totem that we´re taking with us.
+I wanted the pieces to reflect these new textures and colors that you could experience in a different environment, so I did a lot of research to find the right stones and materials that could translate that to the pieces.
+There´s a feeling of nostalgia to it, thinking what would be the things that we would take with us to remember our past life on our planet, so the pendants and earrings have crystallized plants encapsulate in glass representing that totem that we´re taking with us.

-The color pallet is also inspired by these new experiences, using metallic textures and pastels in clothing and microbiologic and cosmic alike textures in stones like Agate and Quartz to symbolize the components that conform this new place we´ll call home.
+The color pallet is also inspired by these new experiences, using metallic textures and pastels in clothing and microbiologic and cosmic alike textures in stones like Agate and Quartz to symbolize the components that conform to this new place we´ll call home.

 To know more about Edgar Navarro collection, please visit: Maison Escarlata